onuva/Gmail-Agent/README.md

 Processing: Your receipt from Acme Hosting
   From: billing@acmehosting.com
   Score: 2/10 | Category: Notification
+  Summary: Automated receipt confirming a hosting payment was processed.
   Reason: Automated transactional receipt, no response needed.
   [ACTION] Labeled as 'AI-LowPriority'